iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 > Super quick and easy video visit with a Dr for a straight forward, common issue.
 So much cheaper and easier than an in office visit.
 It's after 9 pm, so I'll be able to pick up my prescription in the morning.
 The app struggled to confirm my insurance, probably because it's after hours, so I'll have to submit this to them, in case I over paid.
 Still it was pretty cheap, and the Dr was nice!<br> :date: __2021-05-10 06:07:02__

 > Amazing!
 I found the perfect therapist.
 We just click so well, making lots of progress in my mental health. :)<br> :date: __2021-05-05 16:46:45__

-> What a wonderful and easy access to help with mental health solutions<br> :date: __2021-05-05 15:55:28__

-> I saw Dr. Seema Gupta.
-She listened carefully to my symptoms, asked pertinent questions, explained the treatment and what to do if not feeling better within 2-3 days.
-I would definitely recommend her to my family & friends.<br> :date: __2021-05-03 17:49:05__